Seravo/docs/index.md

 ---

-We have tried our best to deliver you pleasent time while developing your WordPress site in our platform.
+We hope you enjoy developing your WordPress site in our platform.
+Here you can find guides and documentation to help you in the process.

-All WP-Palvelu.fi instances are preconfigured for git development workflow.
+All WP-palvelu.fi instances are preconfigured for Git development workflow.
 Sounds too much to handle?
-Don't worry you don't have use git or anything else included.
+Don't worry, you don't have to use Git or anything else included.
 Please develop your pages like you feel is best for you!

-All instances have sftp/ssh access and you can develop your site like you are used to.
-Continue reading if you want to enhance your workflow and start using modern dev tools.
+All sites have SFTP/SSH access and you can develop your site like you are used to.
+Continue reading if you want to enhance your workflow and start using modern development tools.

 ### Really minimal guide for developing your site:
-This is for the developer who wants just really general guidelines.
+Hint: Read the other topics to have better understand what's happening over here.

 ```
 # Clone your site to your computer and name the git remote as 'production'